 You can also score major discounts with BT’s Family SIM plans, which offer 20% extra off for each SIM you buy.
 And if you'd rather go for an EE contract, you can get 10% off.

 However, the lack of rolling 30 day plans is a real miss.
 These were once the backbone of all SIM only plans and remain a winner for anyone who prefers flexibility from their smartphone deal.

 Also, there are no unlimited data deals, which counts as a fail in 2022.

 Unfortunately, BT no longer offers mobile phone contracts.
 They're focused purely on SIM-only deals.

 Because BT Mobile uses EE’s network, coverage is as good as it gets.
 It's the best 4G network in the UK, with impressive coverage and dependable connectivity.

 However, it’s always worth checking to see how strong the signal is in your area.
 BT’s mobile coverage checker will show you just how powerful it is.

 BT Mobile roaming

-BT’s Roam Like Home lets you use your phone contract or SIM only plan for no extra charge in 47 countries across Europe.
+BT’s Roam Like Home lets you use your SIM only plan for no extra charge in 47 countries across Europe.

 BT Mobile has yet to confirm whether it will bring in charges for Roam Like Home.